szepeviktor/waf4wordpress/README.md

 ### WP_Fail2ban_MU class

 It is an MU plugin that triggers Fail2ban on various attack types.
-Login is only logged, use O1_Bad_Request class for handling that.
+Login is only logged, use Bad_Request class for handling that.

 To install copy `wp-fail2ban-mu.php` into your `wp-content/mu-plugins/` directory.
 You may have to create the `mu-plugins` directory.
 It activates automatically.